I’m currently revamping tumbleweedflyandtackle.com to support the sales of flies, but if you need any custom work done, let me know!

 This fly has a huge history for me.
 For close to 6 years, this fly has graced my fly box.
 The first time the “Hail Mary” saw the water was on the Blue river in Silverthorne.
 The original color was olive and I have tied this pattern in probably every color combination possible.
 After being tied in the parking lot, fishing turned into catching and the fly hasn’t left my box as a main staple.
 Later, it was developed into the brown coloration and between the two flies, I have no idea which catches more fish.
 Quite frankly, it would be easier to define where this fly doesn’t work.
 It has caught fish in July on the “Dream Stream” and in January on the Colorado in Glenwood Canyon, high country fall Brook and Cutthroat, freestone and tailwater alike.
 It does not discriminate.
 In fact, if I only had 2 flies to fish for trout all year, I would be using these.

 On a side note, I posted these first due to their effectiveness during the fall, winter, and spring seasons.
-Again, if you would like to place an order or make in inquiry about a custom order contact me at email@example.com Orders will ship on same day of payment.
+Again, if you would like to place an order or make in inquiry about a custom order contact me at firstname.lastname@example.org Orders will typically ship on same day of payment.

 **Not every river is listed